Posted On: July 3, 2025

 Workplace Violence: Strategies to Create a Safer Workplace Environment

-In this blog, we’ll highlight the significance of workplace violence prevention training, including active shooter awareness, and provide practical tips for employees and business owners.
+In this blog, we’ll highlight the significance of Workplace Violence Prevention training, including active shooter awareness, and provide practical tips for employees and business owners.

 Workplace Violence Prevention Tips

-There are about 2 million victims of workplace violence in the United States every year.
 Whether coming from external threats or internal conflicts, violence in the workplace presents real and significant risks.
 Therefore, being well-informed and proactive is essential for employers and employees alike.
 Here are some essential tips and strategies for ensuring a safer working environment:

 1. Recognize Warning Signs